GTFS: Structure

-A GTFS feed is a collection of at least six, and up to 13 CSV files (with extension .txt) contained within a .zip file.
+A GTFS feed is a collection of at least six and up to 20 or more CSV files (with extension .txt) contained within a .zip file.
 Preferred character encoding is UTF-8.
 Together, the related CSV tables describe a transit system's scheduled operations as visible to riders.
 The specification is designed to be sufficient to provide trip planning functionality, but is also useful for other applications such as analysis of service levels and some general performance measures.
 In contrast to European transit industry exchange standards such as Transmodel or VDV-45X, GTFS only includes scheduled operations that are meant to be distributed to riders.
 It is also limited to scheduled information and does not include real-time information.
 However, real-time information can be related to GTFS schedules according to the related GTFS Realtime specification.

 Following are descriptions of the tables required for a valid GTFS data feed.
 Each table is literally a text CSV file whose filename is the name of the table, suffixed by '.txt'.
 So for the 'agency' table below, a CSV file called 'agency.txt' would be included in a valid GTFS feed.